Salesforce JavaScript Developer I Certification Exam Guide – Spring '26

 ⚡ Quick Answer

-What is the Salesforce Certifications Guide – All Certification Tracks Certification Exam Guide?
+What is the Salesforce JavaScript Developer I Certification Exam Guide?

-The Salesforce Certifications Guide – All Certification Tracks Certification Exam Guide validates expertise in the relevant Salesforce domain.
+The Salesforce JavaScript Developer I Certification Exam Guide validates expertise in the relevant Salesforce domain.
 Exam format: 65% passing score.
 Offered by Salesforce, registered through Webassessor/Kryterion.
-Updated for Winter '26.
+Updated for Spring '26.

 UPDATED